 (2) Despite section 31(2), a person required by the Commission to answer a question relevant to the inquiry is not excused from the requirement to answer the question on the ground that the answer might incriminate or tend to incriminate the person or render the person liable to a penalty.

-[Section 14 inserted by No. 30 of 2006 s.
+[Section 14 inserted: No. 30 of 2006 s.
 8.]

 15. Contempt: hindering execution of search warrants